ssvlabs/ssv-rewards/README.md

     # 0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdef,0xabcdefabcdefabcdefabcdefabcdefabcdefabcdefabcdef
     validator_redirects_file: validator_redirects_2023_11.csv

-    # If set to true, the reward calculation will use the actual effective balance (end_effective_balance) for active and registered effective balance calculations.
+    # If set to true, the reward calculation will use the actual effective balance (end_effective_balance)
+    # for active and registered effective balance calculations.
-    # If omitted or set to false, the legacy behavior will apply, which enforces a minimum of 32 ETH using GREATEST(end_effective_balance, 32 ETH) logic.
+     # If omitted or set to false, the legacy behavior will apply, using a fixed value of 32 ETH
      # This should be enabled for compatibility with Ethereum's Pectra upgrade.
     pectra_support: false #  Use real effective balance without GREATEST(..., 32 ETH)

 rounds: